 - Employees can spend the money immediately instead of waiting for an ACH hold to expire or having to cash a check.

 - The business has detailed records on each card load and the card's spending record.

 - As needed, the business can freeze or cancel a card on demand.

 Your customers are companies that want to distribute cards to their employees to make business-related purchases.
-For example, your customer might have a fleet of vehicles and it wants to issue cards to the drivers to cover fuel and repairs.
+For example, your customers might be small businesses that want to distribute charge cards to their employees instead of dealing with expense reports.